10 Reasons Customers Choose Competitors’ Brands

 Create channels for open communication:

-- Surveys: Use tools like SurveyMonkey to gather feedback on customer experiences.
+- Surveys: Use tools like SurveyMonkey to gather customer experience feedback.
 Keep the survey brief and reward completion with discounts or products.

-- Social Media Engagement: Engage with customers directly on your socials.
+- Social Media Engagement: Engage customers directly on your social media channels.
 “What do you want to see more of?” or “How can we improve?” can go a long way!

-- Feedback Forms: Consider embedding feedback forms on your website to capture immediate impressions after a purchase or interaction.
+- Feedback Forms: Consider embedding them on your website to capture immediate feedback after a purchase or interaction.

 Personal Story: A Lesson in Listening

-At my agency, Inkbot Design, we had a few dissatisfied clients after a project didn't go as planned.
-Instead of brushing it off, we reached out individually to understand their frustrations.
+At my agency, Inkbot Design, we had a few dissatisfied clients after a project didn’t go as planned.
+Instead of brushing it off, we reached out to each person individually to understand their frustrations.

 To our surprise, the issues stemmed from the product quality and communication lapses.
 We implemented better project management tools and even opened a dedicated channel for client feedback.